icon

 Copy

-• Storing your Measurement ID in an environment variable makes it easy to update without modifying your code.
+• Makes it easy to update the ID without changing your code.

-• It also keeps sensitive information out of your codebase.
+• Keeps sensitive data out of your source files.

 Step 4: Verify Your Setup